our trainees

 Facilitating a Cob workshop at Build Fest 2025 and held a showcase event for partners and funders involving various workshops to demonstrate their knowledge of cob techniques

-Cohort Two: Wood & Timber
+Cohort TWO: Wood & Timber

 From October 2024 to January 2025 cohort two specialised in traditional timber skills, including making sweet chestnut shakes and traditional timber stud walling.
 This cohort also stayed at Wilderness Woods to learn about coppicing sweet chestnut, and visited the Weald & Downland Living Museum to witness these crafts in numerous heritage buildings on the site.